-Here are just a few of the functions that Erman finds can be identified for these expressions in the stream of speech:
+Here are just a few of the functions that Erman finds can identified for these expressions in the stream of speech:

-\bigcirc you know is often used to introduce background information (such as a parenthesis), or extra clarification or exemplification; it is also often used to finish off an argument, or to mark the boundary between one topic or manner of talking and another (you know, I've been thinking about that . . .).

-\bigcirc you see tends to be used after a summarizing remark, or at the end of an explanation; it can also be used when someone is justifying a previous claim (so that's why I left, you see) or making some kind of evaluative or rhetorical comment.
+you know is often used to introduce background information (such as a parenthesis), extra clarification exemplification, it is also often used to finish off an argument, or to mark the boundary between one topic or manner of talking and another (you know, I' ve been thinking about that....) \ you see tends to be used after a summarizing remark, or at the end of an explanation, it can also be used when someone is justifying a previous claim (so that's why I left, you see) or making some kind of evaluative or rhetorical comment.

-\bigcirc I mean is often used to signal a change of mind or viewpoint, or to modify a claim made earlier, thus making the speaker less committed; it can also be used to clarify, or to justify something previously said (I mean, how else could she have known . . .?).
+\ I mean is often used to signal a change of mind or viewpoint, or to modify a claim made earlier, thus making the speaker less committed, it can also be used to clarify, or to justify something previously said (I mean, how else could she have known....?).